mariiapasichna/Lesson24/README.md

 - Status: 404 NOT_FOUND, response in JSON format `"{"result":"user not found"}"` if user with such id was not found;

 #### Example:
-At the url http://164.68.101.149:12345/Lesson_24_mariiapasichna/database we send DELETE request and body in JSON format:
+At the url: /database we send DELETE request and body in JSON format:

 `{
     "id": 1,